emmanuelparadis/hann/README.md

 # hann: Hopfield Artificial Neural Networks

-'hann' is a R package for building and optimizing Hopfield-based artificial neural networks.
+**hann** is a R package for building and optimizing Hopfield-based artificial neural networks.
 Its implementation was made from scratch with (notably):

 * Use of BLAS/LAPACK for most matrix operations.
 * All optimizations are coded in C (with efficient use of arrays).